COMBINE-lab/salmon/doc/source/salmon.rst

 fragment (both ends of the pair) are identified by the name of the first read (i.e. the read appearing in the ``_1`` file).
 Each line of the unmapped reads file contains the name of the unmapped read followed by a simple flag that designates *how* the read failed to map completely.
-If fragmetns are aligned against a decoy-aware index, then fragments that are confidently assigned as decoys are written in this file followed by the ``d`` (decoy) flag.
+If fragments are aligned against a decoy-aware index, then fragments that are confidently assigned as decoys are written in this file followed by the ``d`` (decoy) flag.
 Apart from the decoy flag, for single-end